Computing the Reachability Value of Posterior-Deterministic POMDPs: Preliminaries

 We frequently extend functions defined on states to beliefs in the natural way.
 For instance, we write $ \ptran(\obs \mid \bel{b},\action) = \sum_{\state\in\supp{\bel{b}}} \ptran(\obs \mid \state,\action)\cdot\bel{b}(\state) $ for the probability of observing~$\obs$ after taking action $\action$ from belief $\bel{b}$.

 \subparagraph{Strategies.} A \emphdef{strategy} in $\pdp$ is a function $\strategy\colon (\actions \times \sig)^* \to \Dist(\actions)$ that sequentially takes an action (possibly in a randomised fashion) given the current \emph{observable} history.
 Such strategies are sometimes called \emph{observation-based} in the literature because they only look at the sequence of observations (as well as the actions they have previously taken) to make their decisions.
 In this paper, all strategies are assumed to be observation-based.
+Strategies are defined for the POMDP itself; the initial belief is supplied separately when evaluating probabilities and values.

 \subparagraph{Probability measure on runs.} For a history $\history$, the \emphdef{cylinder $\cyl{\history}$} is the set of all runs that start with $\history$.
 Let \emphdef{$\filtr{}$} be the \sigal{} on the set $\Runs(\pdp)$ generated by the set $\setof{\cyl{\history}}{\history\in \states\times (\actions\times \sig \times \states)^*}$.
 For an initial (sub-)belief $\bel{b}$ and a strategy $\strategy$ in $\pdp$, we define a function \emphdef{$\pdist{\bel{b}}{\strategy}$} such that for $\history\in\states\times (\actions\times \sig \times \states)^*$, $\pdist{\bel{b}}{\strategy}(\cyl{\history})$ is the probability of getting the history~$\history$ starting from~$\bel{b}$ using strategy $\strategy$.
 We give a formal inductive definition: if $\history = \state$ contains a single state, then $\pdist{\bel{b}}{\strategy}(\cyl{\history}) = \bel{b}(\state)$.
 If $\history = \history' \action \obs \state$, then